"False"

 Examination modes

-Examination is based upon a written comprehensive individual exam and group assignments.
+Examination is based on a written individual hall exam and group assignments.
 A passing grade is required for each part of the module.
 Note as well examination modes for the course below.

 Module 3.
 Investments, 7.5 credits